cnruby/learn-rust-by-crates/hello-trait/lib-hello/README.md

-# Crate
-- crate name: trait_exerci
-- folder name: lib-hello
-- description: how to understand the rust feature trait
+# How to Understand the Rust Feature trait

 ## I. develop the crate
 ### Step 1: create the default crate